saitamasahil/Pixel-Launcher-Extended/README.md

 ### Features
 - Extra themed icon packs support.
 Total of 6 icon packs for your favourite apps and games **(BETA)**.
 > **This feature is currently in beta due to Android 13 restrictions**
-> Android 13 prefers themed icons made by apps, it looks thru the apps first, only then it looks for themed icons overlay (which we use).
+> Android 13 prefers themed icons made by apps, it looks through the apps first, only then it looks for themed icons overlay (which we use).
 > TeamFiles icons are very closed to stock themed icons, so we recommend using them.
 - More grids options, total of 14 grids.
 You can select these extra grids by going to **Wallpaper & style** > **App grid**.
 - Double tap to sleep *(LSPosed required)*.